aklom/wp3/README.md

 :heart: <b> Sentiment Analysis </b>

 Determining the polarity of the comments based on a sentiment dictionary approach.
-The dictionary was built manually based on the commonly used tunisian dialect expressions (in both latin and arabic characters) and a subjective scoring system.
+The dictionary was built manually based on commonly used tunisian dialect expressions (in both latin and arabic characters) and a subjective scoring system.

 :bar_chart: <b> Visualization Tool </b>